Beating Depression

 set your alarm for the same time every morning

 Mental fitness takes a little bit of extra effort during depressive episodes.
 It's not easy and our mood can keep dragging us down.
-The steps presented here are geared to breaking emotional thinking patterns in your limbic system and stepping you back into your logical, pre-frontal cortex.
+The steps presented here are geared to breaking emotional thinking patterns in your limbic system and shifting you back into your logical, pre-frontal cortex.
 It takes time and practice to break bad thinking habits ... but it can be done with tools like Mel Robbin's 5 second rule.

-5 Second Rule
+5 Second Rule - Mel Robins

 When faced with a conundrum ... or a blockage ... or even a fit of rage or despair: